- What is a Glacier?

 The Snæfellsnes Peninsula is nicknamed ‘Iceland in miniature’ because of the enormous diversity of scenery and landmarks along its 90-kilometre stretch, adding vastly to any excursion in the region.
 Snæfellsjökull is often referred to as ‘the crown jewel of the peninsula’.

-Photo from Glacier Walk on Vatnajökull
+Glacier Tours on Vatnajökull

 The aforementioned Svínafellsjökull is connected to the larger Vatnajökull ice cap; as Vatnajökull is so vast, however, there are other places on it that you can hike.
 These tours are lesser-known and thus less crowded, but fewer than on other glaciers.